Imputation (statistics): Listwise (complete case) deletion

 By far, the most common means of dealing with missing data is listwise deletion (also known as complete case), which is when all cases with a missing value are deleted.
 If the data are missing completely at random, then listwise deletion does not add any bias, but it does decrease the power of the analysis by decreasing the effective sample size.
 For example, if 1000 cases are collected but 80 have missing values, the effective sample size after listwise deletion is 920.
 If the cases are not missing completely at random, then listwise deletion will introduce bias because the sub-sample of cases represented by the missing data are not representative of the original sample (and if the original sample was itself a representative sample of a population, the complete cases are not representative of that population either).
 While listwise deletion is unbiased when the missing data is missing completely at random, this is rarely the case in actuality.

 Pairwise deletion (or "available case analysis") involves deleting a case when it is missing a variable required for a particular analysis, but including that case in analyses for which all required variables are present.
 When pairwise deletion is used, the total N for analysis will not be consistent across parameter estimations.
 Because of the incomplete N values at some points in time, while still maintaining complete case comparison for other parameters, pairwise deletion can introduce impossible mathematical situations such as correlations that are over 100%.

-The one advantage complete case deletion has over other methods is that it is straightforward and easy to implement.
-This is a large reason why complete case is the most popular method of handling missing data in spite of the many disadvantages it has.
+One advantage complete case deletion has over other methods is that it is straightforward and easier to implement.
+This is a large reason why complete case deletion is one of the more popular methods of handling missing data, despite its drawbacks.